AdobeDocs/advertising.en/help/dsp/optimization/custom-goal.md

 ---
 # Custom Goals

 Custom goals define the success events that an advertiser requires to meet its business objectives.
 Each package that uses the optimization goal "[!UICONTROL Highest Return on Ad Spend (ROAS)"] or "[!UICONTROL Lowest Cost per Acquisition (CPA)]" must include a custom goal to help achieve the overall optimization goal.
 You can create custom goals as *objectives* in [!DNL Advertising Search, Social, & Commerce].
+The name of each objective for DSP must be prefixed with "ADSP_".

 <!-- update image or omit it

 ![custom goals](/help/dsp/assets/objective-goals.png)
  -->

 Each custom goal (objective) consists of one or more conversion metrics and the relative weights of those metrics.
-Only non-mobile weights are considered for DSP custom goals.
 The available conversion metrics include all metrics tracked using the Adobe Advertising conversion pixel and through Adobe Analytics.
+Only non-mobile weights are considered for DSP custom goals, but they're used for all ad types.

 For example, suppose that three conversion metrics are relevant to a specific package in one of your campaigns: "PDF Download" valued at 20 USD, "Email Signup" valued at 30 USD, and "Order Confirmation" valued at 40 USD.
 If you want to give weight according to the one-time monetary value of the customer action, then the relative weights of the metrics would be 1, 1.5, and 2.